 The list of AIP resources is growing by the day!
 This community is vibrant and flourishing, and there are so many amazing blogs, books, and influencers to follow.
 Here are just some of my favorite resources…

 AIP Diet Plan

 Where do you start?
 First is more research and some soul searching.
 Making sure that this is the right step for you right here, and right now.
 Just because this isn’t a good fit today doesn’t mean that there aren’t elements that you can take and start applying until you’re ready for the next step down the line.

-The resources above are all amazing next steps for more research as is my e-book, the 30 Day Gut Healing Diet Plan & Guide which lays out a 30 day meal plan that’s AIP and is focused on gut health.
+The resources above are all amazing next steps for more research as is my e-book, the 30 Day Autoimmune Protocol Makeover which lays out a 30 day guide to the AIP diet complete with lifestyle plans, meal plans, shopping lists, recipes, and more!
 You can check it out here!